If you prefer to print out the whole supervision instruction, please find the pdf version in the section of supervision on RM03 Moodle page.

 - Check and click on

-layer to highlight it and uncheck all other layers.
-On theMenu bar
+Urban_2018.tiflayer to highlight it and uncheck all other layers.
+On theMenu bar, clickRaster>Conversion>Translate.
+UnderConverted, clickSave to Fileand save asUrban_2018.asc.

 Introducing NetLogo (10min)